glebec/lambda-talk/README.md

 The runnable JS file is in [`src/index.js`](src/index.js).
 Execute the file is by cloning this repo and running `npm start`.
 Or, view the REPL [here](https://repl.it/Jgu4/235).

-Slides will be uploaded to Slideshare… just as soon as LinkedIn stops trying to erroneously block the upload.

-## Videos
+## Presentation

 This repo was created as an accompaniment to a lecture talk given at Fullstack Academy of Code on 2017-08-24.
-You can view that talk (in two parts) below:
+You can view videos of that talk (in two parts) below:

 ### Part I